From 13 to 15 March 2026

 How many laps and distances will drivers cover?

-During the race, drivers will complete 56 laps around the 5.451-kilometre Shanghai International Circuit.
+During the race, drivers will complete 56 laps around the 5.451-kilometer Shanghai International Circuit.

 Practice 1: 11:30–12:30